How to Grill Steak

 In addition to these tools, you’re going to need just three ingredients to make grilled steak:

-• Steak — high-quality meat is key here because it’s going to sing when combined with the seasoning and the char of the grill.
-Look for prime meats at the store when shopping.
+• Steak — high-quality meat is key here.
+A good steak is going to sing when combined with the seasoning and the char of the grill.
+Look for prime meats when shopping at your local grocery and purchase a thick steak.

 • Seasoning — you can make your own steak seasoning blend or simply use a combination of kosher salt and black pepper.

-You can also use a steak marinade or dry rubs to add extra flavor to your steak.
+You can also use a steak marinade or dry rub to add extra flavor to your steak.

 To me, the seasoning combined with the quality of the meat really gives you the most delicious steak.